 The Digital Scholarship Summer Fellowship was generously funded through a Presidential Leadership Grant from The Andrew W. Mellon Foundation.
 The grant was awarded to Gettysburg College in 2017 and funded the program through the summer of 2021.

 In 2022, the program, known as the Fortenbaugh Digital Humanities Fellowship, was funded through the generosity of Robert ’44 and Esther Kenyon Fortenbaugh ’46, and projects focused on materials in Special Collections and College Archives and Gettysburg College history.
+In the summer of 2023, the program was on hiatus, and will relaunch in the summer of 2024 as the Digital Humanities Fellowship, funded by the Eric E. Kolbe ‘65 Student-Faculty Research Fund.

 Each cohort has a website that contains the curriculum for the summer, and the fellows post reflective essays about their experiences.